tgwizard/pythonrv/README.md

 ## Installing

-pythonrv will be available as a pip package, with setup.py and everything.
+pythonrv is available as a [pip package](http://pypi.python.org/pypi/pythonrv), with setup.py and everything.
+Use [pip](http://www.pip-installer.org/en/latest/index.html) to install it like
+this:

+	pip install pythonrv

 ## Coding